inf3rtil/KitPicSenai/README.md

 # KitPicSenai
- Library files to use the resourses of a PIC development kit of SENAI Anchieta
+ Library files to use the resources of a PIC development kit of SENAI Anchieta